ALLRiPPED/xmr-stak-helper/README.md

 # Changelog

+## v0.4.0
+Seprated the http ports for each miner instance and added a field to set each port individually, that way you will not run into the errors about the port in use.

 ## v0.2.0
 Added the ability to pass `--noCPU`, `--noAMD`, & `--noNVIDIA` to the command line via check boxes for each mining pool.